JesseNoseworthy/JesseNoseworthy.github.io/README.md

 - [typography.css](#typographycss)
 - [variables.css](#variablescss)

-The structure of component-based styles was explaining in the [Component wiki](https://github.com/climax-media/canon/wiki/Front-End:-creating-a-component#stylecss), so head over there for an introspective look at how a base stylesheet is structured.
+The structure of component-based styles was explaining in the [Component Guide(#building-components), so head over there for an introspective look at how a base stylesheet is structured.

 This guide will look into how we're approach our reusable styles, most notably the contents within the `./styles` directory.